ulinja/go-notes/README.md

 By convention, the package name is the same as the last element of the import path.
 For example, the `math/rand` package comprises files which begin with the statement `package rand`.

+The Go build tool views all `.go` files under the same directory as being in the same package.
+This also means that you cannot declare `package main` in two different `.go` files within the same package.

 In a Go package, a name is exported if it begins with a capital letter: `Pizza` would be exported, while `pizza` would not.